-Some people chose private help as they can often buy services that are more wide ranging (e.g. taking you on outings) or perhaps are additional to publicly funded services, where they may have more control over what happens (e.g. timing of visits) and where there may be a greater likelihood of keeping a worker they like etc. Sometimes family members 'gift' these services to their relative.
-It's often reassuring to them to know that regular contact is being made with you, particularly if they can't be there themselves.
+Some people choose private help as they can often buy services that are perhaps more wide ranging (e.g. being taken on outings, having the pets taken care of), or are additional to publicly funded services (e.g. support worker sleepovers), or allow more control over what happens and when it happens (e.g. the timing of visits or selecting the support worker of their choice).
+Sometimes family members 'gift' these services to their relative.
+It can be reassuring for them to know that regular contact is being made with their relative, particularly if they can't be there themselves.